-Or if you want a great view for the price of a cocktail, try Gong on the 52nd floor or Aqua Shard on the 31st floor of the Shard at London Bridge, Vertigo 42 at the top of Tower 42 in the city or Skylon in the Royal Festival Hall on Southbank.
+If you want a great view for the price of a cocktail, try Gong on the 52nd floor or Aqua Shard on the 31st floor of the Shard at London Bridge, Vertigo 42 at the top of Tower 42 in the city, the Sky Pod in the Walkie Talkie or Skylon in the Royal Festival Hall on Southbank.

 Eating and drinking

 You can find some of London’s best-value food in the city’s ethnic areas – try Chinatown, Kingsland Road for Vietnamese food and Brick Lane or Southall for Indian food.
 There are also some good-value international food chains to look out for, like Leon, Busaba (Thai), Tas (Turkish), Pho (Vietnamese) and Wagamama (Japanese).
-And a lot of chain restaurants (mainly Italian ones like Prezzo or Pizza Express) also offer 2 for 1 main courses or other discounts – they change all the time so check the Money Saving Expert website for the most recent discount vouchers.
+And a lot of chain restaurants (mainly Italian ones like Prezzo, Ask or Pizza Express) also offer 2 for 1 on main courses or other discounts – the offers change all the time so check the Money Saving Expert website for details of the most recent discount vouchers.

 Street food has really taken off in London too, with food stalls from around the world at London’s markets.
-There are lots to choose from but some of my favourites are Borough Market (Weds–Sat), Portobello Road Market (Mon-Sat) and the Real Food Market on Southbank (Fri-Sun).
-Even if you aren’t buying, you can usually get a few tasting samples as you walk around the market too.
+There are lots to choose from but some of my favourites are Borough Market (Mon–Sat), Portobello Road Market (Mon-Sat) and the Real Food Markets at Charing Cross (Wed–Fri) or Kings Cross (Tue–Fri).
+Even if you’re n0t buying, you can usually get a few tasting samples as you walk around.

 And if the weather’s good enough for a picnic then you can’t beat Marks & Spencers.
 If you’re staying in an apartment or have access to cooking facilities, you can also take advantage of their ‘Dine in for £10’ dinners for two, with a main course, side dish, dessert and bottle of wine for £10.